utharper/sourcemod-hl2dm/README.md

 Make sure the server works, and then you can proceed to edit `xms.cfg` to your desired values.
 Everything is explained in there.

 Finally, you will need to configure your mapcycles (these are also in the `cfg` folder).
 Be sure to only include maps that are actually in your maps folder.
-You will also need to order your maps alphabetically, otherwise they will show out of order in the menu.
-You can just google 'alphabetize list' to find a website that does this for you.

 ### Download
 * [Download zip](https://github.com/utharper/sourcemod-hl2dm/releases/download/latest/xms.zip)